Cover photo by Desire Darling.

 Length up to 41mm; Wingspan attains 67mm.

-The Halfshade Dropwing is one of a handful of small, dark blue species in the region.
-Trithemis aconita can be told apart from these species, except Trithemis hecate, by its slender abdomen and habitat choice.
+The overall appearance of the Halfshade Dropwing is of a small, slender, and entirely dark blue species.
+It is one of a handful of small, dark blue species in the region.
+Trithemis aconita can be told apart from other similar species by its noticeably slender abdomen and its shady riverine habitat.

+Males most resemble the Silhouette Dropwing (Trithemis hecate).
+The Halfshade Dropwing can be differentiated by its thin black abdomen with yellow streaks.
+This abdomen pattern seldom becomes obscured with pruinosity, unlike the Silhouette Dropwing.
 Young male Silhouette Dropwings (Trithemis hecate), also have thin abdomens with yellow streaks.
-This pattern becomes obscured with dark blue pruinosity once mature.
-The two species also differ markedly in behaviour and habitat choice.
+However, this pattern becomes obscured with dark blue pruinosity once mature.
+The two species also differ markedly in their behaviour and habitat choices.

 Females are easily confused with other Trithemis species.
 They are best identified by their association with the males.